Practice overview

 Trusts, probate and estates: contentious

 Simon is a highly sought-after trusts practitioner.
 He is frequently instructed on high-value, multi-jurisdictional trusts disputes.
-He has a keen technical eye as well as a robust and practical approach in both contentious and non-contentious matters.
-He appears frequently in the High Court on trusts and probate matters.
+He has a keen technical eye as well as a robust and practical approach in the matters on which he is instructed.
+Commercial trust disputes form the bedrock of his work.
+He brings a strategic and tenacious approach at every stage of the litigation on which he is instructed.

-His instructions span the whole spectrum of Chambers’ work including: breach of trust / breach of fiduciary duty claims; contentious probate disputes; trustee applications for directions; VTA claims; trustee and personal representative removal applications; TOLATA claims; and professional negligence claims relating to trusts and estates matters.
+His instructions span the whole spectrum of Chambers’ work including: breach of trust / breach of fiduciary duty claims; contentious probate disputes; trustee applications for directions; VTA claims; trustee and personal representative removal applications; TOLATA claims; charitable trusts work; and professional negligence claims relating to trusts and estates matters.

-He accepts instructions relating to onshore and offshore matters.
-Instructions with an offshore element have concerned matters in Hong Kong, Singapore, the Channel Islands, Bermuda, Trinidad and Tobago, and the British Virgin Islands.
+As well as appearing regularly in the High Court of England and Wales, Simon is frequently instructed to advise in disputes in offshore jurisdictions.
+Recent instructions with an offshore element have concerned matters in Hong Kong, Singapore, the Channel Islands, Bermuda, the Bahamas, Trinidad and Tobago, the British Virgin Islands and Saudi Arabia.

 Simon is ranked as a leading junior in Chambers and Partners for Traditional Chancery work and in the Legal 500 for private wealth work (including the English bar offshore).